February 1

 With that said, I really wish we could’ve done more with the gunk sucking mechanic.
 That mechanic feel so nice and we put so much effort into it that it’s kind of a shame that it doesn’t evolve more.
 How it starts out is pretty much how it ends even though there are some smaller developments.
 I think we should’ve had more focus on that mechanic and perhaps completely removed the enemies and instead made more gunk-related hazards.

 The same goes with the upgrade system.
 In it’s first iteration it had much more in common with a crafting system but it had to be simplified to the point where it’s barely more than a shop menu.
 Collecting various ingredients in a strange planet fits the fantasy and the story so well.
-It would’ve been a good thing for the gmae if collecting was more varied and more exploratory.
+It would’ve been a good thing for the game if collecting ingredients had more variation to it and was more exploratory.
 I think we ended up with a good compromise and some juicy loot container interactions, but more experimenting with a more crafting-like feature would’ve made more sense.

 All things aside, I’m very happy on how the game has been recieved.
 Many has had a lovely time with the game and enjoyed it for what it is.
 The reviews have also been fair in their assesments often pointing out things that we already knew; the game isn’t for everyone but those who it’s for will really like it.